Skip to main content

 Our approach

-We work with local people across the globe, using the innovative Flood Resilience Measurement for Communities framework and tool developed by the Zurich Flood Resilience Alliance partners.
+We work with local people across the globe, using the innovative Flood Resilience Measurement for Communities framework and tool developed by the Zurich Climate Resilience Alliance partners.

 This approach helps communities understand why they’re at risk, plans interventions that build resilience, and provides them with the knowledge and tools they need to have a say in how development and disaster risk reduction investment happens.